kaalam/kaalam.web.automation/develop/rfc2/jazz_cpp_style_guide.md

 ### SWDWGAD principle

 "Since when don't we give a damn?"
 (SWDWGAD) is a sensation one may have looking at some codebases.
 Well, in Jazz we do give a damn, we expect the code to be running 30 years from now.
 We understand some coders get mad when someone else fixes formatting or spelling issues.
 Some very talented people don't need order, others do.
 We want to include everyone here.
 So please, have a thick skin when your code gets fixed on what you consider "silly" issues, and above all: never make it personal.
-Having to live with unpleasant code that could improve in readability with some vertical alignment, functional grouping, fixing spelling errors before they become titles, ... distracts many coders.
-You may think fixing a spelling error is "focusing on the irrelevant", please, understand that for some people your spelling error acts like a firework that forces them to "focus on the irrelevant" each time they see it.
-Also, ugly code acts like an implicit permission to do ugly things with it, it only gets worse with time.
+Also, ugly code acts like an implicit permission to do ugly things with it.
+That only gets worse with time.

 ### Consistency first